Kimmirut Airport

 Kimmirut Airport (IATA: YLC, ICAO: CYLC) is located at Kimmirut, Nunavut, Canada, and is operated by the Government of Nunavut.
 Unlike most airports in Nunavut, it uses magnetic headings for the runway rather than true headings.

 At 1899 ft the Kimmirut airstrip is the second shortest in Nunavut.
 Formerly Arctic Bay Airport at 1500 ft was the shortest, but in 2010 the runway was extended to 3935 ft.

 The runway at Grise Fiord Airport is just slightly shorter than Kimmirut at 1675 ft.
 The length of the runway and challenging terrain at both Kimmirut and Grise Fiord limit the type of aircraft that can service those communities.
 Currently, both are served by airlines operating Twin Otter aircraft.

+The old terminal building was constructed more than 20 years ago and replaced by a new terminal building with larger waiting area, new luggage pickup area and display for local art.
+Cost is split nearly evenly between Government of Nunavut and Government of Canada through the National Trade Corridors Fund.
+The new terminal opened on March 17, 2025.